grappafinance/core-cash/docs/repo-guide.md

 ## Margin Engines

-All engines are located in `src/core/engines`.
-They are the most important part of the system as they decide the "rule of margining".
+Shared abstract engine are located in `src/core/engines`, and each engines have their own repo.
+Margin engines are the most important part of the system as they decide the "rule of margining".

 ### BaseEngine